Ryzhara/IslandsOfInsightHelper/README.md

 options:
   -h, --help
-        Show this help message and exit --backup_old_and_use_new
+        Show this help message and exit --set_sparks_balance, --sb SET_SPARKS_BALANCE
+        Sets the Sparks (currency) in your account for purchasing cosmetics.
+        The ones you don't get through mainline and zone progression.
+  --show_completed_visuals, --sv SHOW_COMPLETED_VISUALS
+        Permanently enable/disable visuals cues for puzzle completion.
+        Persists beyond the current play session.
+  --complete_all_dailies
+        Mark ALL dailies completed.
+This will grant all the progression cosmetics, but the game will be less fun to play.
+It does NOT affect the meta puzzles or enclaves.
+  --backup_old_and_use_new, --bk
         Without this flag your edits will not go into effect.
 This backs up the original file by giving it a timestamp and renames the modified file so it will be loaded by Islands of Insight.
-  --input_file INPUT_FILE
+  --input_file, --if INPUT_FILE
         Path to the Islands of Insight save file.
 If not present, looks for your save file installation.
-  --hints_file HINTS_FILE
+  --hints_file, --hf HINTS_FILE
         Path to optional deserialization hints (JSON) file.
 AFAIK, Islands doesn't need one.
 See the pygvas documentation for more information.
-  --set_sparks_balance SET_SPARKS_BALANCE
-        Sets the Sparks (currency) in your account for purchasing cosmetics.
-        The ones you don't get through mainline and zone progression.
-  --show_completed_visuals SHOW_COMPLETED_VISUALS
-        Permanently enable/disable visuals cues for puzzle completion.
-        Persists beyond the current play session.
-  --save_json
+  --save_json, --sj
         Save JSON save game files for both before and after modifications.
         These will land next to the indicated save game source file.
-  --complete_all_dailies
-        Mark ALL dailies completed.
-This will grant all the progression cosmetics, but the game will be less fun to play.
-It does NOT affect the meta puzzles or enclaves.
 ```

 ## Dependencies